syncfusion-content/wpf-docs/wpf/Chromeless-Window/Visual-Structure.md

 ---
 layout: post
-title: Visual Structure
+title: Visual Structure in WPF Chromeless Window control | Syncfusion
-description: Visual Structure
+description: Learn about Visual Structure support in Syncfusion WPF Chromeless Window control and more.
 platform: wpf
 control: ChromelessWindow
 documentation: ug
 ---
-# Visual Structure
+# Visual Structure in WPF Chromeless Window

 The ChromelessWindow’s visual elements are explained in the below snapshot